 Additional research done on obese adults with non-alcoholic fatty liver disease showed that taking artichoke extract daily for two months reduced liver inflammation and decreased fat deposition.
 Scientists suggest that this is probably because of the compounds cynarin and silymarin.

 Adding artichokes to your plate is a great way to enjoy these health-boosting benefits.
 Try steaming them or adding artichoke hearts to a salads.
 Check out this recipe for some inspiration!

 All that being said, you can increase the benefits of artichoke by taking a concentrated supplement.
-Taking artichoke extract is generally considered safe, but as always, get your doctors OK before trying any new supplement regimen.
-For a product we love, try this one from Nature’s Way ($10.75, Amazon).
+Taking artichoke extract is generally considered safe, but as always, get your doctors OK before trying a new supplement regimen.
+For a product we love, try this one from Nature’s Way (Buy from Amazon, $10.75).